GII/emdb/docs/source/how_to_do/work_with_perceptions.md

 In the Value topic, we can read the transformed and normalized value of the perception and we can use it in the cognitive architecture.

-At this moment, we have a default topic configured in the configuration yaml file of the experiment from which the Perception node reads the original sensor values, coming from the robot or simulator, before transforming them.
+At this moment, we have a default topic configured in the configuration YAML file of the experiment from which the Perception node reads the original sensor values, coming from the robot or simulator, before transforming them.
 In the future, will be available a **set_inputs service**, with which we will be able to change that topic during execution.